Why Does the Average Canadian Outlive the Average American?

 "For example, during the last decade, we

-alcohol, tobacco, and illicit drug use is leveling off.
-Death
+becoming parents.
+Overall, alcohol, tobacco, and illicit drug use is leveling

-go undiagnosed and untreated.
-Obesity in adults has increased 50
+disorders continue to go undiagnosed and untreated.
+Obesity in adults has

 Although the report covers many areas there are several in particular that I would like to discuss herein.
 At the beginning of the 20th century, life expectancy at birth was 47.3 years, and it now is 77 years.
 An individual who is now aged 65 can expect to live an average of 18 more years, while those now 75 can expect to live 11 more years.
 The average life expectancy for a Canadian female is 81.2 years while that of an average Canadian male is 75.2 years.
 Compare that with the average expectancy of the average American female of 78.9 years and the average American male of 72.5 years.
 There are 18 countries with populations of 1 million or more that have life expectancies greater than that of the U.S. "The life expectancy for African American women has risen to be higher today than that for white men".